Within GLASS: Global Impact

 Overall, the study abroad experience helped me connect my academic and professional goals to a much broader global perspective.
 It gave me hands-on learning, cultural insight, and a deeper understanding of what it means to pursue engineering with a commitment to sustainability, innovation, and community.

-During the Spring 2024 semester, I engaged in a study abroad program at New York University Abu Dhabi as a requisite element of the GLASS Program.
+During my Sophomore Year Spring 2024 semester, I engaged in a study abroad program at New York University Abu Dhabi (NYUAD) as a requisite element of the GLASS Program.
 Embarking on a study abroad experience has profoundly impacted my worldview, offering me a unique lens through which to appreciate the cultural, social, and economic differences between the United States and the United Arab Emirates.

 Beyond broadening my global perspective, studying at NYUAD has also been a significant period of personal and professional growth.
 With the opportunity for self-reflection, I established a disciplined approach to fitness, which paralleled the discipline required in my professional life, highlighting the importance of structure, accountability, and reliability.